 The date of the transcript would have provided a straightforward means of ascertaining whether the Superintendent had the transcript before rendering his decision.
-Despite the fact that the matter was put squarely at issue on the property, the Carrier did not supply that particular piece of evidence.
+Despite the fact that the matter was put squarely at issue, the Carrier did not supply that particular piece of evidence during the on-property handling of the case.

 Although the Carrier attempted to shift the burden to the Organization, the language of the Agreement requires that the Carrier provide a fair and impartial Hearing.
 When the Organization has challenged the Carrier on fairness grounds, and the evidence to support that assertion is under the Carrier's direction and control, the Carrier cannot shift its burden to the Organization.
 Rather, the Board has the authority to draw certain inferences adverse to the Carrier as the party refusing to disclose relevant information.
-In the instant case, the Carrier's refusal to submit evidence of when the transcript was prepared permits the inference that the evidence, had it been produced, would not have been favorable to the Carrier.
-On that basis, we must conclude that the Claimant was denied a fair and impartial Investigation in accordance with the Agreement.
-The claim will be sustained as presented.
+In the instant case, the Carrier's refusal during the handling of this case on the property to submit evidence of when the transcript was prepared permits the inference that the evidence, had it been produced, would not have been favorable to the Carrier.